 The USDA states an uncooked cold egg left out at room temperature can “sweat,” causing bacteria to move into the egg and therefore should never be left out for more than 2 hours.

-One suggestion: invest in a chilled buffet server that can be filled with ice to keep everyone’s cold food cold.
+One suggestion: invest in a chilled buffet server like this one, which can be filled with ice to keep everyone’s cold food cold.
 Yes, that means beer too.
 This one is just $15.60 on sale now, and because it’s inflatable, it’s easy to transport and store.

 Sorry, but the 2-hour rule applies to your favorite summer potato salad too.
 And remember that when it’s hotter than 90° F at your beachside rager, that salad can only stay out for an hour.

 To be safe, one trick is to get out that set of nesting bowls, then nest your salad bowl in another larger bowl that’s filled with ice so that the contents stay cold at all times.
 A metal bowl will do an extra-good job here.

 Many fruits and vegetables can go without refrigeration, and as Stacie has pointed out, a few even benefit from being left out.
 But some, like leafy greens and cut melon, do need to be kept cold, and the USDA recommends the 2-hour rule here.

 Whatever the weather, pay special attention to fruit and vegetable recalls: cut melon and romaine lettuce have been culprits in cases of severe contamination.

 Tip: the USDA offers the FoodKeeper app to alert you to recalls and provide tips for safe storage and serving of foods.